-- \Box I am at least 16 years old. - □ I have my certificate of course completion ("White Card") proving that I have completed driver education. - □ I have held an instruction permit for the last six months without a conviction for a moving violation or an alcohol or controlled substance violation. - □ If all or part of my six months of driving experience was in a state other than Minnesota, I have a certified driving record from that state to verify that I qualify for the provisional license. - My parent or court-appointed guardian will sign and approve my application and certify that I have driven for 30 hours or more, 10 of which were at night.
+- $\Box$ I am at least 16 years old. - □ I have my certificate of course completion ("White Card") proving that I have completed driver education. - □ I have held an instruction permit for the last six months without a conviction for a moving violation or an alcohol or controlled substance violation. - □ If all or part of my six months of driving experience was in a state other than Minnesota, I have a certified driving record from that state to verify that I qualify for the provisional license. - □ I have my Supervised Driving Log completed and signed by a parent or guardian (effective January 1, 2015). - □ If completed, I have the Supplemental Parental Curriculum completion certificate. - □ My parent, court appointed guardian, county appointed foster parent or the director of the transitional living program I am residing in will sign and approve my application.